tofuutils/tenv/README.md

 - an exact [Semver 2.0.0](https://semver.org/) version string to use
 - a [version constraint](https://opentofu.org/docs/language/expressions/version-constraints) string (checked against available in TOFUENV_ROOT directory)
-- latest (checked against available in TOFUENV_ROOT directory)
+- latest or latest-stable (checked against available in TOFUENV_ROOT directory)
-- latest-allowed is a syntax to scan your OpenTofu files to detect which version is maximally allowed.
-- min-required is a syntax to scan your OpenTofu files to detect which version is minimally required.
+- latest-allowed or min-required to scan your OpenTofu files to detect which version is maximally allowed or minimally required.

 ```console
 $ gotofuenv use min-required